itzfew/yt-downlr/README.md

 npm run dev
 ```

-YTDLX will be available at `http://localhost:3000`.
+YT Dwnlr will be available at `http://localhost:3000`.

 ## Demo